Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Time-Contingent Evaluation

 \subsection{Rank Instability}

 Figure~\ref{fig:tempora-results} reveals that rankings are unstable across temporal scenarios and corruption types.
-ETA, the clear offline winner, achieves the first rank in only 141 of 240 evaluations (58.8\%); upon losing, it yields 19.3\% utility on average to the winner, and underperforms standard inference in 57 evaluations (23.8\%).
-This instability exhibits a sharp transition: at high pressure ($\rho = 100\%$, $T=50$~ms, $B \leq 2$~s), its win rate drops to 0--7\%; at low pressure, it recovers to 93--100\%.
+CMF, the majority offline winner (10/15), achieves the first rank in only 29 of 240 evaluations (12.1\%); upon losing, it yields 15\% utility on average to the winner, and underperforms standard inference in 79 cases (32.9\%).
+In contrast, ETA, which wins none of the offline corruptions, is the majority temporal winner with 103 of 240 evaluations (42.9\%) in its favour; it mainly wins in mildly relaxed settings ($35\% \leq \rho \leq 70\%$, $T \geq 100$\,ms, and $8 \leq B \leq 16$\,s).
+This instability reveals how varying the resource constraints dictates \textit{when} specific methods succeed.

-Table~\ref{table:overhead} decomposes per-batch latency to reveal the root cause: intrinsic overhead $\bar{e} - \lambda$ from modified forward passes is negligible across all methods (0--1.2\,ms), while extrinsic overhead $\bar{\ell}$ from backpropagation dominates for gradient-based methods at 56--154\,ms, yielding 2.4--4.9$\times$ slowdowns.
+Table~\ref{table:rn50-val-overhead} decomposes per-batch latency to reveal the root cause: intrinsic overhead $\bar{e} - \lambda$ from modified forward passes is negligible across all methods (0--1.2\,ms), while extrinsic overhead $\bar{\ell}$ from backpropagation dominates for gradient-based methods at 56--154\,ms, yielding 2.4--4.9$\times$ slowdowns.
 This cost, invisible to offline evaluation, determines whether a method can keep pace with temporal pressure.

 \textbf{Method Selection.} Instability varies across corruptions.
-Under $T = 50$\, ms, Spearman correlation with the offline ranking ranges from $r_s =-0.74$ (brightness) to $r_s= 0.21$ (Gaussian noise); under $\rho = 100\%$, from $r_s = -0.62$ (frost) to $r_s = 0.74$ (contrast).
+Under $T = 50$\, ms, Spearman correlation with the offline ranking ranges from $r_s =-0.75$ (brightness) to $r_s= 0.12$ (impulse noise); under $\rho = 100\%$, from $r_s = -0.71$ (frost) to $r_s = 0.66$ (contrast).
 Per-corruption rankings do not follow a fixed pattern across scenarios; temporal pressure triggers the instability while corruption characteristics modulate its severity.
-As pressure relaxes, offline rankings become more predictive: under discrete evaluation, correlation rises from $r_s = -0.04$ at $\rho = 100\%$ to $r_s = 0.95$ at $\rho = 25\%$; under amortised evaluation, from $r_s = 0.32$ at $B = 4$\,s to $r_s = 0.96$ at $B = 8$\,s.
+As pressure relaxes, offline rankings become more predictive: under discrete evaluation, mean correlation rises from $r_s = -0.19$ at $\rho = 100\%$ to $r_s = 0.97$ at $\rho = 25\%$; under amortised evaluation, from $r_s = -0.51$ at $B = 2$\,s to $r_s = 0.44$ at $B = 4$\,s.
 While specific thresholds vary with model and dataset, practitioners should validate method selection under their deployment's temporal constraints rather than relying on offline rankings alone.